Joshokelola/StudyNotes/ITP 401/User Interface Design.md

 **Efficacy** - good systems don't interfere with or disturb the efficient use by a skilled user having reasonable experience with the system.

 3rd rule
-**Progression** - good systems are forward thinking and incorporate new features as the user gains experience with the
+**Progression** - good systems are forward thinking and incorporate new features as the user gains experience with the system

+4th rule
+**Support** - G